 Finally, the main event.
 The next bridge opening, again for the Thistle who was on her return journey downriver.

 The eagerly anticipated bridge opening viewed from 40 meters above the river was not as special as I had wished.
 An immediate disappointment was the narrow and short translucent insert into the walkway floor.
 I expected a glass floor the length of the walkway.
 My mistake for not being better informed.
 The scratched and marred plexiglass (?) sheet has a built-in reinforcement layer that appears as polka dot in photographs.
 The pattern is strong enough that the camera keeps focusing on it, rather than the action below.
-Since the “action” is fast moving, manual focus isn’t an option, most of the time.
+Since the “action” is fast-moving, manual focus isn’t an option, most of the time.
 All of the above could have been nice material to create scenarios for my pictures, had it not been for the overwhelming number of tourists up there.
 Parents let their small children roll around and play on the glass, or worse, they joined them on the filthy surface, obscuring the view for others.
 If you can visit London outside of school vacations, I encourage you to go up those towers and watch the river pass beneath you.
 During summer break, it might be a whole lot more fun to sit in a pub and have a glass of cider while watching the bascules open from ground level!

-A walk through the Victorian Engine Room display is a colorful and fun conclusion of the Tower Bridge experience.
+A walk through the Victorian Engine Room display was a colorful and fun conclusion of the Tower Bridge experience.
 From there we slowly walked through a neighborhood of gentrified warehouses and dock facilities, encountering restaurants, galleries and any number of specialty shops and posh loft apartments.
 With one last look back, we headed for the tube and home.